marco-calautti/data-mining-course/README.md

 # Acknowledgments

-I am thankful to Aris Gionis and Aris Anagnostopoulos for their comments on an earlier version of these materials.
+This course was developed by [Carlos "ChaTo" Castillo](https://chato.cl/).
+ChaTo is thankful to Aris Gionis and Aris Anagnostopoulos for their comments on an earlier version of these materials.
 Thanks to Miguel Angel Cordobés for his work on several of the practical sessions, and to Fedor Vitiugin for his corrections and improvements on the practical sessions.

 [<img src="upf/cc-by-80x15.png" width="80" height="15" hspace="4"/>](https://creativecommons.org/licenses/by/4.0/) All course materials are available under a [Creative Commons](https://creativecommons.org/licenses/by/4.0/) license unless specified otherwise.